Last updated December 2018

 The weekend is just around the corner.
 So time to slip on the heels and lippy and start planning your weekend party!
 The last 12 months has seen the opening of so many fantastic new Adelaide bars, so whether you want a quiet couple of after work drinks, a catch up and a dance with friends or a night that would rival Courtney Love at her peak, Glam Adelaide will show you the best new bars in town and where you should head out to any night of the week for a drink or two.
 If drinks are out of the question but you don’t want to miss out on whats happening around Adelaide, check out our new restaurants guide.

-Vardon Avenue has just become a little bit more fabulous with the opening of the El Cheeky Flamingo bar.
-Located in the former William Bligh location, this sweet little venue has us longing for Summer and warm nights.
-Think: Miami meets Adelaide, with groovy, neon colours and tunes.
+40/33 Vardon Avenue, Adelaide.
+Vardon Avenue became a little bit more fabulous with the opening of the El Cheeky Flamingo bar.
+Located in the former William Bligh spot, this sweet little venue has us longing for summer and warm nights.
+Think: Miami meets Adelaide, with groovy neon colours and tunes.
 With passionate, knowledgable staff and an exciting menu filled with delightful drinks (and bites), you’re bound to have a night out like no other.
+(10/18)

-What was once a thriving drinks spot in the city is about to be brought back to life with a new all-day pub and eatery.
-The formerly after-work drinks staple The Office, the space on the corner of Pirie Street and Wyatt Street, will reopen October 6th as The Golden Wattle.
-The original gaming room on the corner has been moved.
-Above the bar will be a mezzanine area with its own bar and pool table, which will be available for functions.
-Downstairs they’ll also host live music.
-The all day venue will serve breakfast, lunch and dinner, and initially open for six days.
-They’ll be pouring Five Senses Coffee from 7am weekdays to keep all the local office workers happy, and opening the doors a bit later on Saturdays.
-To read more about the opening of The Golden Wattle click here!
+110 Pirie St, Adelaide.
+What was once a thriving drinks spot in the city has been brought back to life with a new all-day pub and eatery.
+The formerly after-work drinks staple The Office, the space on the corner of Pirie Street and Wyatt Street, reopened as The Golden Wattle.
+Above the bar is a mezzanine area with its own bar and pool table, which will be available for functions.
+Downstairs they also host live music.
+The all day venue serves breakfast, lunch and dinner.
+They pour Five Senses Coffee from 7am weekdays to keep all the local office workers happy, and opening the doors a bit later on Saturdays.
 (10/18)

 248 The Parade, Norwood.
 If you’re after a little slice of France, but are struggling to find the time and funds to spontaneously jetset off around the world, The Little French Wine Bar has got you covered.
 The Norwood venue has recently been rebranded, (previously La Vigne), and the space has been given a bit of a makeover to reflect a more authentic, gritty French wine bar.
 Drinks are exclusively French, from wine and beer to liqueurs, and they’ll have live music weekly.
 Head there from 5-7pm Thursday, Friday or Saturday during happy hour(s) and you get a free French cheese board when you buy your first bottle of wine!
 Click here for more information about this great wine bar.
 (09/18)